Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

+Given two adjacency matrices $\aone$ and $\atwo$, calcuating the adjacency spectral embeddings, and aligning these embeddings with an orthogonal matrix yields a consistent test statistic.
+From there, one can bootstrap the null distribution of $U_{n,m}$ to get an approximate $p$-value.
+In summary, our full procedure for two-sample testing is described in \cref{alg:mainprocedure}, wherein the step of estimating $\mathbf{\hat W}_n$ is given in \cref{algo2} which, as described above, uses Sinkhorn regularization within each step.
+This regularization scheme only suffers from a penalty in the objective function of $O(\eps \log(1/\eps))$, so by taking $\eps$ sufficiently small, the error from the Sinkhorn regularization will be smaller than the error obtained via optimal transport.

-Before moving on, we provide some intuition as to why estimating a rotation can be beneficial even when one does not have exactly repeated eigenvalues.
+\begin{remark}[Close, but not repeated eigenvalues] Before moving on, we provide some intuition as to why estimating a rotation can be beneficial even when one does not have exactly repeated eigenvalues.
 We focus on the positive semidefinite case for convenience, though the analysis for the indefinite case is similar.

 Suppose $\E(XX\t)$ has $d$ distinct eigenvalues, and let $\mathbf{U_A}$ and $\mathbf{U_P}$ be the leading $d$ eigenvectors of $\mathbf{A}$ and $\mathbf{P} = \alpha_n \mathbf{XX\t}$.
 Let $\mathbf{W}_*$ be defined via